Meet The Editors & Writers of The R29 Style Team

 Nadia Ebrahim, R29 Style Assistant Editor

-Nadia Ebrahim (@nadia.ebrhm) is quick to tell you about the power of fashion and beauty.
+Nadia Ebrahim (@nadia.ebrhm) is quick to give you her best fashion and beauty hacks.
 Although she spends six out of seven days in sweats, she never underestimates what a good outfit can do.
 She’s passionate about diverse visual storytelling and can’t have dinner without at least a scoop of Häagen-Dazs Salted Caramel Brownie ice cream.
 When she’s not working at R29, you can find her on set as a freelance photographer in Toronto.

 Big bag or small bag: “This is obviously a trick question.
 The answer is small bag in a big bag because you never want to be caught lacking.”